blynkkk/blynkkk.github.io/BlynkServer.md

 - Lower latency.
 Server is as close to you as it could be.
 - Maximum privacy.
 All data is stored locally and is not shared with anyone.

+## Installing your own Local Blynk Server

-For more info please follow [github page](https://github.com/blynkkk/blynk-server#blynk-server).
+For detailed instruction please follow [github page](https://github.com/blynkkk/blynk-server#blynk-server).